mvp4g/mvp4g2/README.md

            ....
        }
 ```
+Mvp4g2 will call the onGotoEdit-method in case the event gets fired!

 Eventbus:
 - create an event bus using a few annotations and one centralized interface where you can easily manage your events
 - control your event flow thanks to event filtering, event logs, passive event